deepmodeling/deepmd-kit/doc/nvnmd/nvnmd.md

 After the training process, you will get two folders: `nvnmd_cnn` and `nvnmd_qnn`.
 The `nvnmd_cnn` contains the model after continuous neural network (CNN) training.
 The `nvnmd_qnn` contains the model after quantized neural network (QNN) training.
 The binary file `nvnmd_qnn/model.pb` is the model file that is used to perform NVNMD in the server [http://nvnmd.picp.vip].

-You can also restart the CNN training from the checkpoint (`nvnmd_cnn/model.ckpt`) by
+You can also restart the CNN training from the path prefix of checkpoint files (`nvnmd_cnn/model.ckpt`) by

 ``` bash
 dp train-nvnmd train_cnn.json -r nvnmd_cnn/model.ckpt -s s1